-At 9:00am school officially starts and if your child is not here, they are missing out on key learning.
+We have staggered start times to the day.
+Please make sure your child is at school on time, if your child is not here, they are missing out on key learning.
 Arriving five minutes late may not seem like a long time but if it happens repeatedly it all adds up.

 It can be quite unnerving walking into a class of children who are already working and know what they are doing and everyone's eyes look at you.

 Please make every effort to arrive at school on time.
 Doors are open from 8:45am.
 If parking is an issue, why not come early?
 Repeated lateness may result in an unauthorised absence.

 If for any reason your child arrives at school after 9:00am, they must come to the school office to be registered as the other doors are shut for security reasons at that time.

 The Government announced that from 1st September 2015 the Persistent Absence (PA) threshold would be reduced from 15% to 10%.

 A pupil becomes a ‘persistent absentee’ when they miss 10% or more of schooling across the school year for whatever reason.

 This means that during a school year, a pupil will be considered to be persistently absent if they:

 Have missed 7 days or more by the end of Autumn term.

 Have missed 12 and a half days or more by the end of Spring term.